geof2001/personal/README.md

 TROUBLESHOOTING
 ===============
-- If you get unforeseen errors please open a Jira ticket under SR-INFRA and we'll take a look at it.
+- If you get unforeseen errors please open a request and I'll take a look at it.

 FUTURE